 Fowler v.
 Johnson

-Michigan’s automatic suspension of driver’s licenses was designed to coerce payment - but this practice will never accomplish its intended goal though.
-For people who are unable to pay, no punishment will increase the likelihood of them paying a debt if they do not have the money or the means to pay it.
+Michigan’s automatic suspension of driver’s licenses was designed to coerce payment - but this practice can never accomplish its intended goal.
+No punishment can increase the likelihood that a person will pay a debt that he or she is unable to pay.

 Date Filed: 05/04/17

-Plaintiffs: Adrian Fowler and Kitia Harris, on behalf of themselves and others similarly situated
+Plaintiffs: Adrian Fowler and Kitia Harris, on behalf of proposed class of over 100,000

 Jurisdiction: The U.S. District Court for the Eastern District of Michigan